syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-You can export data to excel by using the [DataGridExcelExportingController.ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the SfDataGrid as an argument.
-The following code example illustrates exporting data to excel using the `ExportToExcel` method.
+You can export the data to Excel by using the [DataGridExcelExportingController.ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the SfDataGrid as an argument.

+{% tabs %}
 {% highlight c# %}
 private void ExportToExcel_Clicked(object sender, EventArgs e) {